v12technology/fluxtion/README.md

 ![build process](images/Fluxtion_build.png)

 ### Step 1
-Create events and processing nodes in code.
-Use annotations to mark callback methods.
-These classes will be used by your application.
+User written events and processing nodes, annotations mark callback methods in nodes.
+These classes will be used by your end application.

 <details>
   <summary>Show me</summary>

 This example demonstrates implementing a simple unix wc like utility with Fluxtion.
-The user creates a set of application classes that perform the actual processing.
+The user creates a set of application classes that perform the actual processing, the application classes will be orchestrated by the generated SEP.

 **[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)** Extends com.fluxtion.runtime.event.Event, the content of the CharEvent is the char value.
+An event is the entry point to a processing cycle in the SEP.

 ```java
 public class CharEvent extends Event{